 Today, we are in the midst of a multitude of crises.
 Our society has been hit by a global pandemic and economic crisis.
 However, there is another crisis that poses an existential threat to our planet — climate change.

 Furthermore, our district is disproportionately impacted by environmental racism.
 Majority Black and Latino communities like Watts and Wilmington are in the top 5% of neighborhoods in California with some of the worst cases of pollution.
 In the short term, residents of CD15 have an increased risk for a variety of health illnesses such as asthma, cancer, and miscarriages.

 In order to combat this crisis and advance environmental justice, we need public investments at the scale of the New Deal that protects Black, indigenous, and communities of color and just a transition that projects and empowers workers.
-We need a Green New Deal.
+We need a Green New Deal for Los Angeles.

 The Green New Deal provides Los Angeles the opportunity to combat climate change and create thousands of good-paying, union jobs in the process.

 No one in one of the wealthiest cities in the country should have to experience the humanitarian crisis known as homelessness.

 Yet, Los Angeles has become the epicenter of this moral disaster.
 There are at least 41,290 Angelenos living on the streets, in shelters, or in their vehicles on any given day.
 That’s an increase of 14.2% since 2019.